AliKHaliliT/AkAna/README.md

   <img src="assets\img\logo.png" alt="AkAnaLogo" style="width:300px;height:300px;">
 </p>

 A simple App built using React Native for a part of my thesis.

+The visuals, like the logo and icons, were created using [LeonardoAI](leonardo.ai).
+These were then polished and enhanced with [UpscaleMedia](upscale.media) and had their backgrounds removed through [RemoveBg](remove.bg).
+Additionally, the video on the splash screen was brought to life using [RunwayAI](runway.ml).

 The App contains the following screens:
 <div align="center">